Actions basics

 Within any action, you have the ability to include multiple Action steps.
 These steps encompass predefined logic and can take various forms, such as SQL queries, custom JavaScript code, HTTP requests, conditions, navigation, etc. By combining these steps together you can construct functional workflows that enable you to merge requests from different data sources, validate input data or trigger data reloads based on specific conditions.
 This flexibility allows you to create powerful and adaptable processes to meet your specific needs.

-By default, if a step fails, the entire action will also fail.
-However, you can change this behavior by enabling a setting called Allow next step execution when this step has failed.
-When this setting is enabled, the next step will still run even if the current step fails.
-The {{data}}
+By default, if one step fails, the entire action will also fail.
+However, you can change this behavior by enabling the Allow next step execution when this step has failed setting.
+Once enabled, the next step will still be executed even if the current step fails.

-variable that would have been passed to the next step will be empty (null), and an error message will be stored in a variable called {{error}}
+variable that would have been passed to the next step will be empty (null), and an error message indicating the nature of the failure will be stored in the {{error}}

-In any action step within the tool, you can access app variables like {{ui.component.value}}
+In any action step, you can access app variables like {{ui.component.value}}

 or {{app.env}}